EliLillyCo/LillyMol/docs/CommonTasks.md

 ```
 see [common_names](/docs/Molecule_Tools/common_names.md);

+If dealing with large numbers of molecules, it may be useful to use
+[msort_parallel](/docs/Molecule_Tools/msort.md) to divide a set of
+molecules into disjoint sets - separate files each containing molecules
+with different atom counts for example.

 ## Fragmenting
 Many times there is need to decompose molecules into fragments. [dicer](/docs/Molecule_Tools/dicer.md]
 is one way of doing that.